iotaledger/ptb-builder/packages/ptb-builder/README.md

    - Providing PoC Version: Offering an initial version equipped with basic transaction construction and execution features.
    - Collecting User Feedback: Improving the tool by incorporating users’ opinions.
 1. Future Plans:
-   - VS Code Integration: Plan to integrate PTB Builder into Sui’s VS Code development tool, Sui Extension, allowing developers to create and test transactions in a familiar environment.
+   - VS Code Integration: Plan to integrate PTB Builder into Iota’s VS Code development tool, Iota Extension, allowing developers to create and test transactions in a familiar environment.
    - Adding Advanced Features:
      - Version Control: Enable tracking and restoring changes through version control of transaction graphs.
      - Integrated Testing Environment: Provide a testing environment similar to the actual network to verify transaction behavior more accurately.